+Respondents and complainants/victims have the right to be assisted by one advisor of their choice throughout the proceedings.
 Pertinent records, exhibits and written statements may be accepted as information for consideration by the CRO.
 Evidence, including hearsay evidence, is admissible if in the judgment of the conduct review officer it is the kind of evidence on which reasonably prudent persons are accustomed to rely in the conduct of their affairs.
 The respondent and the complainant/victim have the right to view all material presented during the course of the hearing.
-Parties must be provided timely and equal access to any information that will be used during informal and formal disciplinary meetings and hearings.